sawpaingchitmin/product-landing-page/README.md

-# 🥁 Product Landing Page
+# 🥁 Pearl Drum Set Product Landing Page

 A responsive **product landing page** for the **Pearl Drum Set** built with **HTML and CSS**.
 Showcases product features, demo videos, pricing, and a contact form in a clean and modern layout.